karasube/dirty-expressionengine-unmindfuck/README.md

 # dirty-expressionengine-unmindfuck

-Translate all the freaking sh*t in ExpressionEngine's DB to comprehensive constants.
+Translate all the freaking sh*t in ExpressionEngine's DB to comprehensive constants (or whatever you need).